 Welcome to Healthy UChicago, the site for the University of Chicago’s Campus Health Needs Assessment (CHNA).
-Please explore the information on this site to learn more about the CHNA process and how you can get involved to make an impact on student well-being.
+Please explore the information on this site to learn more about the CHNA process and how you may get involved to make an impact on student wellbeing.

 Campus Health Needs Assessment (CHNA)

 The University of Chicago is launching its next Campus Health Needs Assessment cycle to identify both existing resources and opportunities for improvement around the health and wellness needs of UChicago students.
-More details on this process can be found below.
+More details on this process can be found below, including opportunities to get involved.

 What is a CHNA?